 As shown on the graph below, since 2003, Brazil has enjoyed a record number of transactions with the only exception of 2009 (due to the worldwide subprime crisis, in which Brazil, due to its conservative banking system, was one of the first countries to recover).

-Indeed 2021, with 1,963 transaction, was the most active year in terms of M&A ever, 1289 were domestic transaction and 674 were cross-border transactions (most of them foreign firms that invest in Brazil).
-Therefore 2021 was not only a record year in total number of transactions, but on in the number of domestic and foreign transactions.
+Indeed 2022, with 1,728 transaction, was the second most active year in terms of M&A ever, 1,114 were domestic transaction and 614 were cross-border transactions (most of them foreign firms that invest in Brazil).
+Therefore 2022 was not only a top 2 record year in total number of transactions, but also in the number of domestic and foreign transactions.

 Cross border transactions historically vary from 40%-60% of the total number of transactions.
-Year 2021, with 674 cross border transactions, was the most active cross border year ever, due to a the great M&A opportunities consequence of the Covid pandemic and a mature M&A market.
+Year 2021, with 614 cross border transactions, was the second most active cross border year ever, due to a the great M&A opportunities and a mature M&A market.

 Most Active Brazilian M&A Sectors